anguswg-ucsb/cdssr/README.md

 ## **Retrieve timeseries data**

-We can use the functions in the table below retrieve timeseries data from the various timeseries related CDSS API endpoint.
+The functions in the table below retrieve timeseries data from the various timeseries related CDSS API endpoints.

 | **-** | **Function**                 | **Description**                                               | **Endpoint**                                                                                                                                                                                                                         |
 |-------|------------------------------|---------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|